discorev/Visual-Intelligence/README.md

 ## Compiling

-To compile cd to the directory the code is in then run `cmake` followed by `make`, e.g.
+To compile cd to the directory the code is in then run `cmake .` followed by `make`, e.g.

 ```
 cd ./Visual-Intelligence
-cmake
+cmake .
 make
 ```
 ## Usage